pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The Discovery feed displays two types of cards:

-1. **Regular Collaboration Cards**: Standard cards that represent collaboration opportunities created by other users.
+1. **Regular Collaboration Cards**: Specialized cards that represent collaboration opportunities created by other users.
-   - Displayed with styling based on the collaboration type (podcast, twitter spaces, etc.)
+   - Each collaboration type has its own dedicated card component (PodcastCard, TwitterSpacesCard, etc.)
+   - All cards share a consistent structure but include specialized UI elements for their content type
+   - Cards prominently display company information and collaboration type
+   - Company names are retrieved through database joins to ensure proper attribution
-   - Includes collaboration details, company information, and goals
+   - Includes collaboration details, topic tags, and specific metadata for each type

 2. **Potential Match Cards**: Special cards that represent users who have already swiped right on your collaborations.
    - Redesigned with a dynamic glowing effect that fills the entire card